 The Wilson court indicates that “unfair gamesmanship” may be sufficient to warrant dismissal.
 Id. at 10-11.
 Included among the rights to be protected and warranting a dismissal under CrR 8.3 is a right to a speedy trial and to be represented by counsel who has had a sufficient opportunity to adequately prepare a material part of his defense.
 State v.
 Teems, 89 Wn.App 385, 388-89, 948 P.2d 1336 (1997) citing Michielli, supra, at 240.

-While the prosecution eventually acquiesced in the interviews, the defense spent need- less hours preparing a motion.
+While the prosecution eventually acquiesced in the interviews, the defense spent need- fewer hours preparing a motion.
 I would be interested in hearing if anyone has been faced with this situation in any other county and whether anyone has found any law on the issue.